Tim Paine: Resignation and indefinite break

-Return to first-class cricket
+Return and retirement

 In August 2022, it was confirmed that Paine would be making a return to first-class cricket in the 2022–23 season with Tasmania.

-Retirement from first-class cricket

-On 17 March, 2023, Paine quietly announced his retirement from cricket after Tasmania drew with Queensland after the end of the Sheffield Shield.
-He was given a guard of honor as the match ended.
+On 17 March 2023, Paine announced his retirement from cricket after Tasmania drew with Queensland after the end of the Sheffield Shield.
+He was given a guard of honour as the match ended.

+Coaching career

+On 25 August 2023, Paine was appointed as an assistant coach for Adelaide Strikers.

+In November 2024, Paine was appointed as the head coach for Prime Minister's XI versus India.

 Playing style

 Batting style

 Paine is an orthodox, 'traditional' right-handed batsman who usually plays with a straight bat.
 He had occasionally opened the batting in one-day matches but bats at number six or seven in the Australian Test team.
 Paine uses his wrists and prefers to bat from the crease against spin, though he can play a wide range of shots against all forms of bowling.
 Paine proved his big-hitting and fast-scoring ability in the 2009–10 Australian domestic T20 tournament, where he had the second-highest scoring rate of players who scored more than 42 runs.
 He admitted attempting to change his batting style to something similar to former Australian wicketkeepers Adam Gilchrist and Brad Haddin before his international debut.
 However, he has since reverted to his former more patient game.